 If you have determined the definition of innovation for your organization, then you should think about another important variable.
 Because the revenue that new developments generate is also a stretchable variable, despite a watertight definition of innovation.
 The revenue that innovations contribute directly to a company’s bottom line is easy to measure.
 But how would the revenue of your existing portfolio have developed if your company had not brought the innovations to market?

 To illustrate this issue with an example: A car manufacturer launches a successor model for its most successful model.
 This successor model makes its predecessor look old in the eyes of buyers, but cannot match its sales figures.
 The manufacturer has indeed launched an innovation because the new model has at least recoup the costs of development and launch.
 Nevertheless, the innovation did not contribute positively to the company’s earnings because it stifled the sales of the predecessor model.

 The measurability of the innovativeness of companies or business models remains a major challenge.
 Various indicators, which can be collected from the business model described as well as the annual financial statements are used to measure innovative capability.

 The following categories are available for the indicators as examples:

-- Absolute indicators, such as: Research and development (R&D) expenditures; R&D employees; number of patents.
+- Absolute indicators: such Research and development (R&D) expenditures; R&D employees; the number of patents.

 - Ratio indicators: such as Proportion of cash flow from products in recent years

-- Growth indicators, such as: sales growth from products in recent years; growth in number of patents; growth in number of customers
+- Growth indicators: such as sales growth from products in recent years; growth in the number of patents; growth in the number of customers

 - Input indicators: such as R&D expenditures; marketing expenditures